 This was a big company experience, a very successful organization that remains independently owned by the descendents of the original founding family.
 At Kohler, many things came into focus as personalities and performances were probed and analyzed through psychometrics and the assessment of such tests as Caliper, Myers Briggs, Wonderlic and FIRO-B testing.
 This was also a wonderful introduction to the Midwest perspective.
 Go green and gold!
 I still think of your kind people, and artisanal cheeses.
 And Leinenkugel’s.
 I discovered an incredible work ethic here in Wisconsin and among my talented team of employees.
 It is unrivalled anywhere.

 Opportunity then came knocking, this time from the Blue Ridge Mountains of Virginia.
 It was time to say goodbye to Kohler.
 A mysterious and reclusive billionaire was creating his first U.S. sanctuary in southern Appalachia.
-Meetings were held in Paris and Geneva.
-I was given the privilege and responsibility of opening a $40 million luxury Lodge and Spa atop a 12,000 acre Blue Ridge setting, in one of Virginia’s most rural and beautiful counties.
+Meetings were held in Paris and Geneva and I was given the privilege and responsibility of opening a $40 million luxury Lodge and Spa atop a 12,000 acre Blue Ridge setting, in one of Virginia’s most rural and beautiful counties.
 It was my second such hotel opening, and a wonderful challenge.